zencart/documentation/content/user/admin_pages/tools/server_info.md

 The information at the top of the page gives you a quick snapshot of the most critical values:

-- (a) PHP Version: Version of PHP you are using
+- (a) PHP Version: Version of PHP you are using.
-- (b) Database Engine: Version of MySQL you are using
+- (b) Database Engine: Version of MySQL you are using.
-- (c) PHP Memory Limit: [The amount of memory a script is allowed to allocate](https://www.php.net/manual/en/ini.core.php#ini.memory-limit)
+- (c) PHP Memory Limit: The amount of memory a script is allowed to allocate, per the [PHP Documentation on this setting](https://www.php.net/manual/en/ini.core.php#ini.memory-limit).
+Read more about [PHP memory limit and Zen Cart](/user/first_steps/server_requirements/#php-memory-recommendations).
 - (d) Database: (Since Zen Cart 1.5.6) the name of the database from your `admin/includes/configure.php` file

 Below this is the history of your database (e).